krikamol/group/tabs/join.md

 - a CV, and
 - a personal statement,

-together with contact information of at most two references who are willing to attest your academic aptitude, for example, your bachelor/master thesis supervisors.
+together with contact information of <b>at most two references</b> who are willing to attest your academic aptitude, for example, your bachelor/master thesis supervisors.

 Your cover letter should convey your enthusiasm for pursuing a PhD, especially within our group.
 In your personal statement (approximately 1–2 pages), please summarize your research background and explain how it connects to the research topics you hope to explore.
 Feel free to mention a research paper from our group that has particularly captured your interest.